vanessa-hu/on-track/README.md

 # On Track
 CS50 final project - Karina Halevy, Vanessa Hu, Grace Cen
 ## Overview
-    Our application allows users to track their progress on goals and mood over the course of a month.
-It also
+    Our application allows users to track their progress on goals over the course of a month.
+These goals can be both numerical(number of items) or binary (yes, no)
 ## Usage